djefrey/ColorwheelDocs/src/content/docs/WhatIs/colorwheel.md

 All these features make Flywheel's rendering much more complex.
 While automated patching may work with forward rendering pipelines (like Complementary), shaderpacks using more advanced techniques (like Bliss) will encounter issues.

-This approach is also incompatible with the custom fragment and lighting shaders.
+This approach is also incompatible with the custom fragment and light shaders.
 It also doesn't work with the OIT system, causing translucent geometry to not render correctly depending on the order.
 All of that makes this compatibility mode **partial** at best.